-- 1. Reunification:
+- 1. Reunification;

 - 2. Adoption;

-- Legal Guardianship;
+- 3. Legal Guardianship;

-- 4. Another Planned Permanent Living Arrangement (APPLA); or
+- 4. [REVISED] Another Planned Permanent Living Arrangement (APPLA) (only applicable for youth age 16 and older); or

 - 5. Placement with a Fit and Willing Relative.

 Reunification

 The process by which a child returns to live with either legal parent, guardian, or custodian without continued supervision and/or intervention by DCS.
 Typically, reunification is the most favorable permanency goal for a child as long as the parent(s), guardian, or custodian(s) are able to provide a safe, nurturing and stable home.
 Most children want to return to or remain in their home with their parent(s) and support this permanency goal.